 Narcan is a brand-name medication containing the opioid antagonist Naloxone, which turns off opioid receptors.

-Naloxone binds more strongly and quickly to the opioid receptors in our brain than opioid agonists.
-It can quickly reverse the effects of an opioid that is leading to an overdose, particularly sedation and respiratory depression.
-This makes Narcan (naloxone) a very powerful reversal agent in acute overdose.
+Naloxone binds more strongly and quickly to the opioid receptors in our brain than opioids.
+It can quickly reverse the deadly effects of an opioid overdose, particularly sedation and respiratory depression.
+This makes Narcan a powerful reversal agent in acute overdose.